 - The recruitment of National Antarctic Data Centres (NADCs)

 - Encouraging scientists to submit metadata to the Antarctic Master Directory

 - Reporting to SCAR on Antarctic data management issues

-SCAR provides funding to support the Antarctic Master Directory (AMD), hosted by the Global Change Master Directory (GCMD).
+SCAR provides funding to support the Antarctic Metadata Directory (AMD), hosted by the Global Change Master Directory (GCMD).
 The GCMD is expected to provide support to the NADCs.
 NADCs are funded at a national level.

 In 1985, ATCM Recommendation X111-5 asked SCAR for advice to improve the comparability and accessibility of Antarctic data.